Fisher and Kernel Fisher Discriminant Analysis: Tutorial: Fisherfaces

-First, we used the entire $40$ images for training FDA, kernel FDA, PCA, and kernel PCA where the used kernels are linear, Radial Basis Function (RBF), and cosine kernels.
-As we have four classes, the number of FDA directions is three.
+FDA and kernel FDA can be trained using images of diverse faces, to learn the most discriminative facial features, which separate the human subjects based on their facial pictures.
+Here, a facial dataset, i.e. the AT\&T (ORL) face dataset, is used to illustrate this concept.
+Here, four different classes of the AT\&T (or ORL) facial dataset were used for training FDA, kernel FDA, PCA, and kernel PCA, where the used kernels were linear, Radial Basis Function (RBF), and cosine kernels.
+Since there are four classes, the number of FDA directions is three (because $c-1=3$).
 The three FDA directions and the top ten PCA directions for the used dataset are shown in Fig. \ref{figure_projection_directions}.
 As can be seen, the projection directions of a facial dataset are some facial features which are like ghost faces.
-That is why the facial projection directions are also referred to as \textit{ghost faces}.
-The ghost faces in FDA and PCA are also referred to as \textit{Fisherfaces} \cite{belhumeur1997eigenfaces,etemad1997discriminant,zhao1999subspace} and \textit{eigenfaces} \cite{turk1991eigenfaces,turk1991face}, respectively.
-In Fig. \ref{figure_projection_directions}, the projection directions have captured different facial features which discriminate the data with respect to the maximum variance in PCA and maximum class separation and minimum within class scatter in FDA.
-The captured features are eyes, eyeglasses, nose, cheeks, chin, lips, eyebrows, and hair, which are the most important facial features.
-This figure does not include projection directions of kernel FDA and kernel PCA because in kernel FDA, the projection directions are $n$-dimensional and not $d$ dimensional, and in kernel PCA, the projection directions are not available (see \cite{ghojogh2019unsupervised}).
-Note that the face recognition using kernel FDA and kernel PCA are referred to as \textit{kernel Fisherfaces} \cite{yang2002kernel,liu2004improving} and \textit{kernel eigenfaces} \cite{yang2000face}, respectively.
+That is why the facial projection directions are also referred to as \textit{ghost faces}, while the ghost faces in FDA and PCA are also referred to as \textit{Fisherfaces} \cite{belhumeur1997eigenfaces,etemad1997discriminant,zhao1999subspace} and \textit{eigenfaces} \cite{turk1991eigenfaces,turk1991face}, respectively.
+In Fig. \ref{figure_projection_directions}, the projection directions have captured different facial features, such as eyes, nose, cheeks, chin, lips, hair, and glasses, which discriminate the data with respect to the maximum variance in PCA, and maximum class separation and minimum within-class scatter in FDA.
+The extracted features by PCA and FDA are different because PCA extracts features for maximum variance between faces while FDA finds features which are different among the classes for their separation.
+Figure \ref{figure_projection_directions} does not include projection directions for kernel FDA and kernel PCA because in kernel FDA, the projection directions are $n$-dimensional and not $d$-dimensional, and in kernel PCA, the projection directions are not available \cite{ghojogh2019unsupervised}.
+Note that facial recognition using kernel FDA and kernel PCA are referred to as \textit{kernel Fisherfaces} \cite{yang2002kernel,liu2004improving} and \textit{kernel eigenfaces} \cite{yang2000face}, respectively.